BAJAJ BROKING

 Compounding Frequency: Quarterly, Monthly & More

-Compounding frequency refers to how often interest is added to the deposit.
-This can be monthly, quarterly, semi-annually, or annually, and it plays a crucial role in how the deposit grows.
+Compounding frequency is how often interest is added to the deposit.
+It can be done monthly, quarterly, semi-annually, or annually and is important in the deposit's growth.

-Interest is calculated and reinvested every month.
-This results in slightly faster growth as compared to other cycles.
+Interest is calculated and reinvested each month, producing slightly faster growth compared to the other cycles.

 Interest is compounded twice a year.
 The growth is slower compared to monthly or quarterly frequencies.